kumu/docs/overview/settings.md

 *After reading this you'll know:*

 * Where to find project, map, and view settings
-* Which options available in each
+* Which options are available in each
 * Where to go for additional guidance on changing the settings

 ## Locations of the various settings menus